Venue Registrations

 Captions help make your event or venue more accessible for Deaf and Hard of hearing audiences.

-There are two types of captioning - open caption and closed captioning.
+There are two types of captioning - open caption and closed.
 Open captions are available all the time, such as on a video projection in an art gallery or surtitles at an opera.
-Closed captions are able to be switched on and off by the view, such as subtitles on online streaming services.
+Closed captions are able to be switched on and off by the viewer, such as subtitles on online streaming services.

 CAPTIONING RESOURCES